 I usually describe woodburning as “rustic” in look and feel, and there are actually many benefits to a hand-burned piece!

-1. Quality.
-You know that your hand-burned piece required a heck of a lot of skill to produce.
+1. Quality and Value.
+You know that your hand-burned piece required a heck of a lot of time and skill to produce.

 2. Distinction.
-You know that your hand-burned piece is totally unique and un-reproducible.
+You know that your hand-burned piece is totally unique.

 C. I haven’t received my product.
 It’s been … a long time.